 The design and wording of everything on your website should be doing your brand justice, so if it currently is not, you should consider making the relevant changes.

-Make your offering different to your direct competitors
+Be different to your competitors

 Recruitment is indeed a very crowded market, so this can be a difficult accomplishment to achieve.
 However, by standing out from the rest of the crowd, you are giving yourself the best possible chance to attract clients and candidates.